landoscar/landoscar/README.md

   HE / THEY PRONOUNS PREFERRED.

-> I ship : Frozendebt, Doomtrap, FrozenDoomTentacles, Doomazure, Doomclock.
+> I ship : Frozendebt, Doomtrap, FrozenDoomTentacles, Doomazure. -- I /ONLY/ Ship Rarepairs.
+I do not ship/rarely ship non-rarepairs as i find comfort in rarepairs.

 GENDERFLUID - ✧  - MASCULINE MAINLY.